 Sec.
 3-7-1. – Collusion among bidders.

-Any collusion among bidders to limit competition shall render all responses of such bidders void.
+Any collusion among bidders to limit competition shall render all quotes, bids, or proposals of such bidders void.
 If the collusion is not discovered until after the bidder is awarded a purchase order or contract, the purchase order or contract shall be void.

 Any bidder participating in collusion is guilty of a class B misdemeanor.